 Required IT skills

 You will require computer skills to access the internet and be able to upload to the ‘Canvas' university site submissions using ‘word' and PowerPoint formats.
 This unit may involve online meetings in real-time using a virtual room.
 To participate verbally, rather than just typing, you will need a microphone.
 For best audio quality we recommend a microphone and speaker headset.
 For more information and to test your computer, please visit the UCLearn Student Help link.

-For the Global Health Experience you will require access to Zoom and Google Docs
+For the global health cross cultural tutorials that are conducted you will require access to Zoom and Google Docs

 No external field work is required